Despite revenue in the cosmetics and beauty industry amounting to US $87000M this year, there has been a 3.1% dip as compared to last year’s revenue.

 It's crucial to stick to your brand colors and fonts so that you stay consistent with your visual identity.
 This consistency can help you stay memorable in your customer's mind.

 Use the colors within your brand's logo or from your website to maintain your visual identity.
+This is very important for Shopify and Shopify Plus beauty and cosmetics brands.

 5. Add videos of how to use the product